eyemotif/eyebot/README.md

     gambling system, and their points. **Should not be edited manually.**
 - `InfoCommands`: A dictionary that stores all the Info Commands associated with the channel. **Should not be edited manually.**
+- `Queues`: An array that stores all the names of the Queues associated with the channel.
 - `Options`: Various channel-wide options for the bot.
   - `fun` *(boolean)*: Enables various fun commands and listeners.
   - `gambling` *(boolean)*: Enables gambling commands and functionality.